 1910 - Oxnard's Plaza Park Pagoda was completed

 1910 - After many miscarriages, the first son, Hifumi was born.
-He passed away a short 2 months later and was buried in Oxnard (at the Japanese/American cemetery off Pleasant Valley Road)
+He passed away in April, at only 2 months old, and was buried in Oxnard (at the Japanese/American cemetery off Pleasant Valley Road)

 1912 - Izzy was born in Oxnard, California (Toraichi and Shina)

 1912 - Helen Nishikawa was born in Venice, California (Roichi and Toku)

 1912 - Toraichi Otani was one of the 8 pool hall owners that started and signed a petition in to lower the age of men allowed to frequent the Oxnard pool rooms from 21 to 18